Modeling and solving the multimodal car- and ride-sharing problem: Computational study

-The solutions obtained when solving the edge formulation and the integer solutions obtained by column generation algorithm are compared in Table~\ref{tab:edge}.
-We only run the edge formulation on a set of small instances ($u = 20$, $m = 4$) already showing the benefits of the decomposition algorithm.
-In the first column (time edge (s)) the computation times for the edge formulation are given.
-In the second column (time CG (s)), the computation times for the column generation algorithm are provided.
-We observe that even for these small instances we need a multiple of the time of the column generation algorithm.
-The gap (gap (\%)) between the solution of the edge formulation and the respective integer solution is very low, less than 2.66\% for all instances.
-At this point, we should state that even for solving these small instances we need up to 100GB of memory.
-As we assumed and also showed in Table~\ref{tab:numsimedge}, the number of edges generated, and thus the underlying graph, becomes very large and therefore this formulation cannot be used efficiently in a direct formulation.
+The solutions {gained} when solving the arc formulation and the integer solutions obtained by the column generation algorithm are compared in Table~\ref{tab:edge}.
+We run the arc formulation on a set of small instances ($u = 20, 50, 100$ and $m = 4$) already showing the benefits of the decomposition algorithm.
+In the first row ({computation time} (s)) the average {computation} times {to solve} the arc formulation (AF), and the column generation algorithm (CG) are given.
+The stated {numbers} encompass {only the computation times in seconds to solve the respective formulation}, thus the enumeration of the trips is excluded.
+We observe that for the smallest instances the arc formulation is faster.
+However, for the bigger instances ($u=50,100$), we need a multiple of the time of the column generation algorithm.
+The gap (gap (\%)) between the solution of the arc formulation and the respective integer solution is very low, less than 0.11\% for all instances on average.
+With the column generation approach we are able to solve 9 out of 10 instances of the respective instance group to optimality (\# opt.)

-Finally, Table~\ref{tab:numsimedge} gives the average number of edges in the time-space graph for each instance class and the average number of simple trips.
-Simple trips are the edges without any ride-sharing activities going from start node $a$ to end node $b$.
-As we can see, the number is always slightly higher than the number of users, indicating that a set of users return to the depot during the day and start another sequence of nodes in the observed planning horizon.
+As we assumed and also {show} in Table~\ref{tab:numsimedge}, the number of arcs generated, and thus the underlying graph, becomes very large and therefore this formulation cannot be used efficiently in a direct formulation.
+Note that we also tried to run the arc formulation by increasing the relative MIP gap (e.g.{,} to 1\%).
+This, however, did not lead to any improvements as solving the root relaxation takes most of the computational time.